wuvixx/FSND/projects/02_trivia_api/starter/backend/README.md

 ### GET /categories/[category id]/questions
 **General:**
-* Returns a list of questions based on a category, a success value, and total questions fetched.<br><a/>
+* Returns a list of questions based on a category, a success value, and total questions fetched.<br><br>
 **Sample:** `curl http://127.0.0.1:5000/categories/1/questions`
 ```
 {"questions":[{"answer":"The Liver","category":"1","difficulty":4,"id":20,"question":"What is the heaviest organ in the human body?"},{"answer":"Alexander Fleming","category":"1","difficulty":3,"id":21,"question":"Who discovered penicillin?"},{"answer":"Blood","category":"1","difficulty":4,"id":22,"question":"Hematology is a branch of medicine involving the study of what?"},{"answer":"I am okay","category":"1","difficulty":1,"id":26,"question":"How are you?"}],"success":true,"total_questions":4}